cubecart/v6/CONTRIBUTING.md

 # Contributing

 First of all THANK YOU!
-All contributions be it bug fix, reporting an issue or features request; we greatly appreciate your time and for helping to make CubeCart even better.
+All contributions be it bug fix, reporting an issue or features request; we greatly appreciate your time which helps make CubeCart even better.

 ## Feature Requests
 Please note that we close ALL new feature requests.
 This doesn't mean we won't implement them but it means they may well be opened at a later date and assigned to a miletone.